F4l13n5n0w/eyeBeam/README.md

 Simply the eyeWitness is not working well and lack of maintainence.

 ## To Do
-Try multi-threads to increase speed faster.
+- Try multi-threads to increase speed faster.
+- Try upgrading to Selenium if needed.